 Before that I worked at Bocoup as a senior data visualization engineer, where I designed and built web based data visualizations for clients using open source technologies.

-Prior to that I worked at the Visual Communication Lab at IBM Research, where I worked on a number of information visualization research projects.
-These ranged from timelines to visualizing larget text corpora to the behaviour of people in social networks.
+Prior to that I worked at the Visual Communication Lab at IBM Research, where I did information visualization research.
+Topics included visualizing large text corpora, timeline visualization and visualizing the behaviour of people in social networks.

 My career started at OBX Labs (an art research lab) where I worked on integrating typography and live human performance.
 OBX is located at Concordia University, Montreal where I received my undergraduate degree in Computer Science with a minor in Digital Image Sound and the Fine Arts (now known as Computation Art).